goubx/STIG-Implementation-WN11-CC-000100/README.md

 }
 ```

-## I am now going to run another scan to confirm whther or not, the powershell script was successful in passing the audit.
+## I am now going to run another scan to confirm whether or not, the powershell script was successful in passing the audit.

 [image]